lucaong/jquery-machine/README.md

   // Define state 'stateTwo'
   stateTwo: {
     onEnter: function( evt, previousState ) {
       // Executed when entering stateTwo.
-Note that the argument 'evt' is the
+Note that the argument `evt` is the
       // event object that triggered the state transition into stateTwo.
       // The second argument is the previous state, the starting point of the transition.
     },
     onExit: function( evt, nextState ) {
       // Executed when exiting stateTwo.
-Note that the argument 'evt' is the
+Note that the argument `evt` is the
       // event object that triggered the state transition out from stateTwo.
       // The second argument is the next state, the end point of the transition.
     },
     events: {
       // Events triggering transitions from stateTwo
-      click: "stateThree", // When in stateTwo and event 'click' is triggered, state transitions to stateThree
+      click: "stateThree",
-      customevent: "stateOne", // When in stateTwo and event 'customevent' is triggered, go back to stateOne
+      customevent: "stateOne",
       keypress: function( evt ) {
         // You can use a function for more advanced exit conditions
-        // Here 'evt' is the event object.
-You can thus access event attributes like evt.which, etc.
+        // Here `evt` is the event object.
+You can thus access event attributes like `evt.which`, etc.
         // Return a string with the name of the state to transition to,
         // or false to stay in the current state
       }